forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/remove.md

 ---
-title: SFDX Scanner Command Reference
+title: Salesforce CLI Scanner Plug-In Command Reference
 lang: en
 ---

 ## sfdx scanner:rule:remove
 Removes custom rules from the registry of available rules.
-Use the --path parameter to specify one or more paths to remove, or omit it to receive a list of all valid custom paths.
+Use the ```-p|--path``` parameter to specify one or more paths to remove.
+If you don't specify any parameters, the command lists all valid custom paths but doesn't remove any.

 ## Usage